Predicting Scientific Impact Through Diffusion, Conformity, and Contribution Disentanglement: Experiment

-In this section, we conduct extensive experiments and analyses on three subsets extracted from the real-world scientific dataset S2ORC to validate DPPDCC \footnote{We will make our datasets and codes publicly available on Github.}.
-Particularly, we plan to answer the following research questions (RQs):
+In this section, we conduct extensive experiments and analyses on three subsets extracted from the real-world dataset S2AG to validate DPPDCC, aiming to answer the following research questions (RQs):

 $\bullet$ \textbf{RQ1:} Can DPPDCC improve the impact prediction task?

 $\bullet$ \textbf{RQ2:} What is the role of each component in DPPDCC?

 $\bullet$ \textbf{RQ3:} How sensitive is DPPDCC to hyper-parameters?